sabrinawdesmond/9-Survive/README.md

 ## Technologies, Libraries, APIs
 This project will be implemented with the following technologies:
 * The Canvas API to render the game board
-* Webpack to Babel bundle and transpile the source Javascript code
+* Webpack and Babel to bundle and transpile the source Javascript code
 * Npm to manage project dependencies
 ***
 ## Implementation Timeline